samjulien/blog/_posts/2018-06-21-getting-started-with-the-new-webvr-api.markdown

 ### Creating an Auth0 Application

 After signing up for your Auth0 account, you will have to create a new [Auth0 Application](https://auth0.com/docs/applications) to represent your WebVR app.
 To do this, [head to the Applications section of your management dashboard](https://manage.auth0.com/#/applications) and click on the _Create Application_ button.
-Then, fill the form presented as follows:
+Then, fill out the form presented as follows:

 - _Name_: Any name to identify your application.
 Something like "WebVR Tutorial" will do.
 - _Choose an application type_: Select _Single Page Web Applications_ here.